 The Healing Hoop Will Combine Traditional Native Culture and Al-Anon 12 Step Program, Tuesdays from 6:00-8:00 p.m. at Four Winds, 201 W. 5th Avenue, Denver, CO.
 Refreshments will be served.
 Please contact Doug Goodfeather, Program Facilitator at (720) 276-7558 or email him at firstname.lastname@example.org

 Denver Indian Center, Inc. (DICI), 4407 Morrison Road, Denver, CO 80219.
-(303) 936-2688, firstname.lastname@example.org http://www.denverindiancenter.org/ DICI provides services for all ages: children, youth, adults and elders.
+(303) 936-2688, email@example.com http://www.DenverIndianCenter.org DICI provides services for all ages: children, youth, adults and elders.
 Family Empowerment Services promotes Career Attainment through partnerships with local career centers and employers as well as through it's own supportive services.
 Community Support Services-DICI has a food bank supplied through Food Bank of the Rockies.
-Several events are held over the course of the year including Elders luncheons, Back 2 School Giveaway, Veterans Day Powwow, Thanksgiving Basket Giveaway, Christmas Toy & Food Basket Giveaway and Sweetheart Pow-Wow.
+Several events are held over the course of the year including Elders luncheons, Back 2 School Giveaway, Veterans Day Powwow, Thanksgiving Basket Giveaway, and Christmas Toy & Food Basket Giveaway.
+Denver Indian Center is closed December 25, 2019.

-Native Workforce/Career Attainment Services (CAS) - CAS Career Guidance Specialists (CGSs) provide resume review and revision, interviewing coaching, career-related personality assessment, individualized planning, educational and training exploration and guidance in choosing both relevant and suitable career pathways.
+Native Workforce provides resume review and revision, interviewing coaching, career-related personality assessment, individualized planning, educational and training exploration and guidance in choosing both relevant and suitable career pathways.
 NWP Orientation Nights: Every Wednesday in April 2019 at 5:30 p.m.
 GED classes Monday, August 5-28, 2019.